-Dao Hai Phongis one of Vietnam’s most established contemporary artists.
-Born in 1965 into an artistic family, with his father, Dao Duc being a well-known artist, Phong started painting from the age of six and the brush has never parted him since.
 Phong graduated from Hanoi College of Film and Theatre in 1987 and had a successful career as Chief Designer of the Vietnam Film Studio.
 He won an award for his outstanding designs at the Vietnam Film Festival.
 However, Phong’s passion for painting never stopped growing.
-In the early 1990s he decided to become a professional painter and focused on developing his very unique painting style.
+In the early 1990s he decided to become a professional painter and focused on developing the unique painting style of his own.

-Phong is Vietnam’s most commercially successful artist.
-He had several solo and group exhibitions in Vietnam and overseas, such as Hong Kong, Singapore, Laos, Japan, UK, Switzerland and the USA.
+Phong has staged several solo and group exhibitions in Vietnam and overseas, such as Hong Kong, Singapore, Laos, Thailand, Japan, UK, Switzerland and the USA.
 His paintings are enthusiastically sought for and passionately collected by art lovers internationally.
 Dao Hai Phong’s paintings are seen as many of the finest of Vietnam’s Contemporary Art.

 “I am in search of artistic beauty in the most common places” - Dao Hai Phong

 “Phong’s painting is an interlocution full of philosophical meaning amongst figures, colours and light” – Tran Thuc, Art Critic and Expert Art Researcher of Vietnam Fine Art Museum.